AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/data-migration-services.md

 You can reach out to us by [submitting a support request](../getting-started/support.md).

-If you followed the steps in the previous section for creating the column matching spreadsheet, don't forget to attach it.
+If you followed the steps in the previous section for creating the column matching spreadsheet, do not forget to attach it.

-## What\'s next? {#wrapup}
+## What's next? {#wrapup}

 Determining the scope of the project will take some collaboration between you and the analyst from the Magento Services team performing the migration.
 The complexity of the changes and the responsiveness of you and the analyst directly impacts the amount of time the migration can take.
 After we nail down the details, a timeline will be established and sent to you with a statement of work.